 First blog post from us in a while.
 After profiling two of Harbour Grace’s most well known figures, Amelia Earhart and Peter Easton, we decided to write about an under-appreciated historical figure, William Azariah Munn, whose scholarship and business endeavours have left an indelible mark on Newfoundland history.

 Born on May 17, 1864, in Harbour Grace, Newfoundland, William Azariah Munn was the son of Robert Stewart Munn—nephew and heir to John Munn, Conception Bay’s most powerful merchant—and Elizabeth Munn (née Munden).
 William was named after his maternal relations, that is, his grandfather Azariah Munden, captain of both the SS Commodore and SS Vanguard, the two steamships in John Munn and Company’s sealing fleet, and great-grandfather William Munden, a famous sea captain.
 In his early years he was educated at the Harbour Grace Grammar School, under Professor John Irving Roddick.
 He was later sent to Scotland, to Merchiston Castle College, where he finished his studies.
 After schooling, William moved to Montreal, where he gained valuable business experience under his uncle Stewart Munn, who operated a profitable importing firm.
-In 1893 he married Ethel Mildred McNabb and returned to Harbour Grace, joining his father’s business, John Munn and Company, with his brother Robert Stewart.
+In 1893 he married Ethel Mildred McNab–daughter of Rev. Ebenezer McNab, former Presbyterian minister at Harbour Grace–and returned to his hometown, joining his father’s business, John Munn and Company, with his brother Robert Stewart.

 William was later appointed an agent for Lloyd’s of London, an English insurance market.
 In 1911 he started his own company, Newfoundland Marine Insurance, to handle W.A.
 Munn and Company’s internal insurance requirements.
 This firm eventually evolved into Munn Insurance, today one of the province’s largest insurance brokers.